tsterritt/spring4/spring4-design-patterns/README.md

 In the example, Trucks have an additional method than Cars, which means Cars and Trucks *vary by interface*.
 To adhere to the pattern, distinct Factory/Product interfaces were implemented for Cars and Trucks.

+### Builder

+Implementation of the GOF Builder Pattern [GOF - page 97].
+Similar to abtract factory in that it creates complex object structures.
+The key differences between builder and Abstract Factory:

+ - object creation is step by step, and construction and getting the result are separated
+ - there may be variation in the the step by step construction requirements for each scenario, which means Abstract Product classes would be difficult.
+The complexity is hidden behind a contruct method; the implementation hides all of the construction variety instead of forcing the Client to call constuctors or getter/setters in a specific order.

 ## References

 [GOF] Design Patterns, Elements of Reusable Object-Oriented Software.
 Erich Gamma, Richard Helm, Ralph Johnson, John Vlissides